AbdullahRehmat/Masjid-Bin-Baz-Site/README.md

 ### Articles

-Articles should be written in GitHub Markdown syntax and uploaded as a `.md` file.
+Articles are to be written in GitHub Markdown syntax and uploaded as a `.md` file.
 Articles are automatically formatted and served.
 In the case that an article needs to be edited, please contact the developer.
+Server must be restarted for new articles to be displayed (?).

-#### Location
+#### Storage Location

 ```bash
 ./static/articles/<article>.md